-Of the 2019 Deloitte Top 200 annual reports analysed [174], 48 companies applied disclosure concessions when preparing their 2019 annual reports (in 2016, there were 83 companies) (McGuinness Institute, 2018c, p.
+Of the 2019 Deloitte Top 200 annual reports found and analysed [101], 13 companies applied disclosure concessions when preparing their 2019 annual reports (in 2016, 83 companies elected to apply the concessions) (McGuinness Institute, 2018c, p.
 40).
-Interestingly, those that often file last tend to elect to apply the concession.
-This was reafirmed in 2020, when only 48 of the 174 companies who made their 2019 reports public in May 2020, applied for a concession.
+Based on previous experience, the Institute has found those that tend to file last also elect to apply the concession.